appscodelabs/hugo-tools/docs/reference/hugo-tools_add-frontmatter.md

 ### Options

 ```
   -h, --help             help for add-frontmatter
+      --product string   Name of product
 ```

 ### SEE ALSO